GLLO is a dynamic two-day, hands-on legislative experience for teens!

-The LEAD Summer Program offers much more in terms of spiritual emphasis and leadership development, and provides an overall greater lasting impact in the lives of students.
-There is also more of a sense of realism in LEAD, as various tracks have the privilege of meeting in the Capitol Building and other professional facilities.
+LEAD is a week-long Summer Program offering much more in terms of spiritual emphasis and leadership development.
+There is more of a sense of realism in LEAD, as various tracks have the privilege of meeting in the Capitol Building and other professional facilities.

-Onsites are held during the school year rather than in the summer, and are only held for two to three days rather than a week.
+OnSites are held during the school year and are only held for two to three days rather than a week.
 There are no overnight accommodations and only one track (the House) is offered.
-Otherwise, the Onsite is basically a condensed version of LEAD held for schools and homeschool groups across Michigan.
+Otherwise, Onsite is a condensed version of LEAD held for schools and homeschool groups across Michigan.

 There are many parents who send their student to LEAD after attending the Onsite.
 This gives the student a better opportunity to benefit from the full program and gives them an idea of what to expect.
 However, if you can’t commit to a whole week, the Onsite would be a good second choice.

-Any teenager entering 9th grade through the age of 19 is eligible to attend.
+Any teenager (13-19) is eligible to attend provided that they are 13 by Monday, October 20th.
 Deciding which age is most appropriate to send your student is up to the parent, considering the maturity level, whether the student can engage him/herself, and whether he/she will benefit from the program.

 Each Onsite can be different depending on the dress code of the host school/group.
 However, at a minimum, students should wear neat, modest clothing for the general sessions, and business attire during the committee meetings and final Session.